 MakerSpace Mini Grant

 Do you have a project idea but need some funding?
 We can help bring your ideas to life!
 The monthly MakerSpace Mini Grant is an exciting way in which the NYU MakerSpace encourages student projects within New York University.
 Each month we award a grant of $50 to support a project being done in MakerSpace.
-(We will ship the items to you if you are remote!)
+We know that many of you are remote, and for the Spring 2021 semester, we will ship the items to you if you are a remote student.
 The funding can be used to pay for MakerSpace services or you can submit a list of materials from trustworthy sites (such as Amazon, Sparkfun, etc.) and we will order them for you.

 April 2019 Winner